City walk in Lilleputthammer

 Storgata 36

-This building was built in the late Empire style of architecture.
-The windows on the ground floor are an early example of “shop windows”.
+Is listed in the late empire.
+The windows on the 1st floor are an early example of "business windows".

 Storgata 41

-This Swiss-style building was built by storekeeper Rolf Bjørke around the year 1900.
+The building is built in Swiss style, and was built by merchant Rolf Bjørke around 1900.

 Storgata 42